Easy Homemade Sourdough Bread Bowl Recipe

 Step 7: Cover each round with a small bowl and let them rest for 20 minutes.

 Step 8: After resting, remove each bowl and line each one with a cloth.
 Dust the cloth inside the bowl with flour and then place a round inside each bowl.
-Cover and let them rest for 3-4 hours before baking.
+Cover and let them ferment overnight in the refrigerator.

-Step 9: Preheat your oven to 500 degrees.
-Place a baking sheet on the bottom rack with about 1 cup of water.
+Step 9: The next day, preheat your oven to 500°F. Place a baking sheet on the bottom rack with about 1 cup of water.
 This will create steam for your loaves to rise.
 Then line another baking sheet with a piece of parchment paper and place each round on the prepared baking sheet.
 Score each loaf using a sharp knife or bread lame.

 Allow your loaves to cool completely on a wire rack!
 Once cooled, use a serrated knife to cut each individual loaf.
 Scoop out the insides and pour in your favorite soup!